igorskyflyer/npm-mapped-replacer/README.md

 `options` is a variable of type `IOptions` defined as:

-- `caseSensitive` - a Boolean that indicates whether replacing should case-sensitive or not.
+- `caseSensitive` - A Boolean that indicates whether replacing should be case-sensitive or not.
+Default is `true`.

+- `strict` - A Boolean that indicates whether strict mode is enabled.
+In strict mode, only whole matches are replaced.
+Default is `false.

 ---